jon-jacky/Piety/piety/README.md

 piety
 =====

+The *piety.py* script here starts a Piety desktop session where you can start tasks that run concurrently as you edit in windows or run commands at the Python REPL.

 Piety provides concurrency with a Python *asyncio* event loop.
-Tasks are implemented by Python *coroutines* or *readers* (event handlers) that run in an event loop.
+Our event loop object is also named *piety*.
+Tasks are implemented by Python *coroutines* and *readers* (event handlers) that run in this event loop.

-Piety provides readers for *pysh*, its custom Python shell, and *pmacs*, its Emacs-like editor.
-These enable the shell and the editor to run without blocking in an event loop, so other tasks can run concurrently, as you type commands in the shell or edit text in the editor.
+Piety provides readers for *pysh*, its custom Python shell, and *pmacs*, its display editor.
+These enable the shell and the editor to run without blocking in the event loop, so other tasks can run concurrently, as you type commands in the shell or edit text in the editor.
 You can control other tasks from the shell and display task output in editor windows.